Adolf Ziegler: Second World War and after

 During the Second World War, Ziegler was temporarily sent to a prison camp after he publicly expressed doubts about the viability of Hitler's campaign.
-When Hitler was notified of Ziegler's “defeatist” attitude, he ordered his arrest.
+When Hitler was notified of Ziegler's "defeatist" attitude, he ordered his arrest.
 Ziegler was arrested by the Gestapo and imprisoned in the Dachau concentration camp for six weeks.
 However, Hitler personally ordered that he be released from Dachau and be allowed to retire.

 Because his paintings were so closely associated with Nazism, Ziegler was unable to successfully revive his career as an artist after the war.
-He repeatedly petitioned for reappointment to the Academy of Fine Arts in Munich from 1955 to 1958, but was denied because the Academy determined that he initially received the position due to Hitler's personal appointment.
-There were some reports that Ziegler exhibited works in 1955 at the Ben Uri Gallery in London, but the gallery's records indicate the artist was an “Adolf Zeigler,” a Jewish painter from London, not the German Ziegler.
+He repeatedly petitioned for reappointment to the Academy of Fine Arts, Munich from 1955–1958, but was denied because the academy determined that he initially received the position due to Hitler's personal appointment.
+There were some reports that Ziegler exhibited works in 1955 at the Ben Uri Gallery & Museum in London, but the gallery's records indicate the artist was an "Adolf Zeigler", a Jewish painter from London, not the German Ziegler.
 He also wrote a response to Paul Ortwin Rave's first-hand accounts of the Entartete Kunst exhibition in Munich, arguing with Rave's assertions.
 Unable to revive his career, Ziegler lived quietly in the village of Varnhalt near Baden-Baden for the last years of his life.
 He died 11 September 1959, at the age of sixty-six.